 In most cases, the file where dependency versions are specified is

-purpose of the “oldest” tests is to ensure Certbot continues to work with the
+“oldest” tests is to ensure Certbot continues to work with the oldest versions

-oldest versions of our dependencies which we claim to support.
-The oldest
+of our dependencies which we claim to support.
+The oldest versions of the

-versions of the dependencies we support should also be declared in our setup.py
+dependencies we support should also be declared in our setup.py files to

 The choices of whether Certbot’s dependencies are pinned and what file is used